HAI-lab-KNU/SpeechMaster/README.md

 # SpeechMaster App:
 ?

+⚠️ Important notice: Google Conversational Actions was officially discontinued on June 13, 2023.
+This repository is preserved for archival and research reference purposes.
+The action can no longer be deployed or activated through Google Assistant.

 # How to backup Google Actions project
 * Install @assistant/gactions: https://github.com/actions-on-google/gactions
 * Log in to your Google account: type ‘gactions login’ in your terminal